Revolution of Our Times: Taiwan

-In Taiwan, the documentary was first intended to only premiere for four days during the 2021 Taipei Golden Horse Film Festival, but tickets got sold out within one hour of sale.
-Two extra screenings were then added, but tickets were snapped up at a much faster pace and gone within five minutes.
+In Taiwan, the documentary was initially scheduled for a four-day premiere during the 2021 Taipei Golden Horse Film Festival.
+Tickets sold out within one hour of their release.
+Due to high demand, two additional screenings were added, with tickets selling out within five minutes.
 The documentary saw its first public release in the world in Taiwan on 25 February 2022.

-Yet, the night before the public release in Taiwan, the documentary’s official YouTube channel and all its trailers were taken down after having received tremendous complaints.
-And a few hours later, everything returned to normal upon the successful appeal lodged by the film’s team in Taiwan.
+On the night prior to the documentary's public release in Taiwan, its official YouTube channel and trailers were temporarily removed following a significant number of complaints.
+Several hours later, the content was reinstated after a successful appeal by the film's team in Taiwan.